TraceMyers/Iguana/README.md

 Every game engine needs a smart strategy for making allocation syscalls.
 Having a fast, low-fragmentation, debuggable allocator on your side can lighten the load.

 ## Navmesh
-This is where ZigVGCore might shine compared to some mainstream engines.
-The navmesh will optionally be generatable on walls and ceilings, and the built-in pathfinding system will have crowd management that handles thousands of pathfinders.
+This is where Iguana might shine compared to some mainstream engines.
+The navmesh will optionally be generatable on walls and ceilings, and the built-in pathfinding system will have crowd management that handles thousands of pathfinders very quickly.

 ## Sound
 ...